-- Do not include a live-in aide receiving compensation from a state or local welfare agency for care of an elderly or disabled household member. - AHP only Non-resident co-owners, co-signers, or guarantors are not considered part of the household if they are not residing in the residence and this can be substantiated.
-Home\$tart/NAHI does not permit non-resident co-owners, co-signers, or guarantors.
+- 3. Do not include a live-in aide receiving compensation from a state or local welfare agency for care of an elderly or disabled household member. - 4.
+AHP only Non-resident co-owners, co-signers, or guarantors are not considered part of the household if they are not residing in the residence, and this can be substantiated.
+Home\$tart/NAHI allows non-resident co-signers, or guarantors only if they are not taking title to the home Non-resident co-owners are not permitted.